CFA-Fintech/Market-Analysis/README.md

 1. A scatter plot of the price vs. earnings relationship

-Use the Pandas library to help Harold perform this analysis and generate the plots.
+Using the Pandas library will help me perform this analysis and generate the plots.

 ## Instructions

-Using the [starter file](Unsolved/market_analysis.ipynb), complete the following steps.
+Complete the following steps.

 1. Import the necessary libraries and dependencies.